affinitydb/doc/features.md

 #Features
-ChaosDB is a new database kernel with features that borrow aspects from RDBMS, OODBMS, document databases, graph databases, and RDF and XML stores.
+Affinity is a new database kernel with features that borrow aspects from RDBMS, OODBMS, document databases, graph databases, and RDF and XML stores.
 More context is available on the [philosophy](./FAQ.md), [software components](./terminology.md#software-components), [interfaces](./terminology.md#interfaces) and [data model](./terminology.md#essential-concepts-data-model).
-Here is a list of ChaosDB's features:
+Here is a list of Affinity's features:

  * small, embeddable, cross-platform C++ kernel (no dependency on any virtual machine)
  * [pathSQL](./terminology.md#pathsql) query language, plus streaming interface using [protocol-buffers](./terminology.md#protocol-buffer)